Smartville, Hambach, France: Smart

 The Smart-assembly is implemented without any stock-keeping, all parts are delivered just-in-time and even just-in-sequence; this means that all component suppliers have access to the individual order data of every vehicle and that they deliver the parts in exactly the order as is required in the Smart-plant.
 Since Smart produces vehicles only on order, the completed vehicles, too are stored for few days only before they are delivered into the particular smart-Centers via a company-owned railway station.
 After the vehicles have been completed their proper operation is verified in several tests, for example an engine test, a gasket test, and on a shake test track.
 Possible problems during production are solved by 50 employed maintenance specialists.
 The closeness of component suppliers allows for the maintenance of delivered parts by the particular outside companies.

 Work is done in two shifts in which one vehicle has a throughput time of 8 ½ hours; the final assembly takes 4 ½ hours.
 The production capacity is at about 750 units per day.
 To keep the motivation of the workers on a high level eight of them at a time are organized in teams.
 These teams have a relatively flat hierarchy.
 Every week the production is halted for a quarter of an hour to allow the teams for a reflection.
 Furthermore, through the participation system "Eureka", all personnel have the opportunity to turn in suggestions for improvement concerning the production flow or of common nature.
 The best ideas are awarded with a bonus.
 Even the tidiness of the particular sections of the individual teams is recorded and awarded.

-INEOS
+Ineos

-In July 2020, the Daimler AG has announced its interest to sell the factory.
+In July 2020, Daimler AG announced its interest in selling the factory.

-On 8 December 2020, INEOS announced they had purchased the plant from Daimler in-order to build their new off-road vehicle, the INEOS Grenadier.
-This replaced plans to establish two completely new car plants in Bridgend and Estarreja with INEOS saying the business case for the already established Hambach plant was 'overwhelming'.
-INEOS will continue to produce some models from the Smart range on a contract basis.
+On 8 December 2020, Ineos announced they had purchased the plant from Daimler in order to build their new off-road vehicle, the Ineos Grenadier.
+This replaced plans to establish two completely new car plants in Bridgend and Estarreja with Ineos saying the business case for the already established Hambach plant was 'overwhelming'.
+Ineos will continue to produce some models from the Smart range on a contract basis.